Crossplay (cosplay)

 Male-to-female crossplayers (males costumed as female characters) are somewhat more common outside Japan.
+Originally, in the United States, a popular anime series for MtF crossplayers was Sailor Moon, creating "humorous effect and social levity".

-Originally, in America, a popular anime series for MtF crossplayers was Sailor Moon, creating "humorous effect and social levity".
+Crossplay has seen some controversy from anti-LGBTQ activists and has been compared by critics to drag.
+In 2023, following the passing of an anti-drag law in Florida, crossplay was banned from that year's TFcon.
+Refunds were made available for individuals who felt unsafe attending.